ejfn/litellm-kube/README.md

 4. **Models are pre-configured**: Wildcard entries in values.yaml support all major model variants
 5. **Create API Keys**: Generate multiple API keys for different users/applications through the UI

-## Notes

-- Ingress uses `litellm.home.arpa` (resolved by home DNS)
-- Service runs on ClusterIP with nginx ingress
-- For NodePort access, change service type and disable ingress in values.yaml

 ## Use with Claude Code

 Set environment variables to use LiteLLM as Anthropic proxy: